Single-cell and Spatial understanding of the tissue structure and immune context of disease.

 Dr. Tallulah Andrews is an Assistant Professor in the Department of Biochemistry at the University of Western Ontario.
 Her group focuses on the integration of biological imaging and multiple -omics technologies to understand the structure of diseased tissues.
 She is a long-term member of the Human Cell Atlas developing computational tools for single-cell RNAseq data while a post-doc at the Wellcome Sanger Institute in Cambridge, UK and analyzing the Healthy Liver atlas in the MacParland group at UHN Research.
 She holds a PhD from the University of Oxford where she used systems biology approaches to identify biological pathways underlying rare genetic diseases.

-Alex is a research assistant for the team.
+Alex is a former research assistant for the team.
 He has previously worked as a data analyst for BMO finical group and the AIA group, responsible for data mapping and writing programs to manage data.
 Alex is currently studying in University of Waterloo, pursing his bachelor of computer science.